Formatting the table

-The content of table cells can be formatted to make text appear bold, underlined, a different size or font etc. To select a cell for formatting, click the mouse pointer on an empty part of the cell while the pointer is still an arrow.
+The content of table cells can be formatted to make text appear bold, underlined, different size or font, etc. To select a cell for formatting, click the mouse pointer on an empty part of the cell while the pointer is still an arrow.
 If you click on the text contained within a cell, you might select the contents instead.
-This doesn’t always matter, but you will get different options available when you right click.
+This doesn’t always matter, but you will get different options available when you right-click.

 If the cell gets a thick border, you’ll know you’ve selected the cell and not just its contents.

-To set the font style and size, attributes such as Bold and Italic, and colours used in the cell, you can either use the formatting toolbar at the top of the screen,
+To set the font style and size attributes such as Bold and Italic, and colors used in the cell, you can either use the formatting toolbar at the top of the screen

 or select the cell and edit its properties in the Properties panel on the right of the screen.
 The Properties panel is visible by default, but if it’s been closed press the F4 key to display it.

-1. In Design view, right click on the empty data cell and choose Delete columns to remove the redundant column to the right of the data.
+1. In the Design view, right-click on the empty data cell and choose Delete columns to remove the redundant column to the right of the data.

 2. Click anywhere on the table to make sure the row and column selectors are displayed.
 These are the grey boxes that form a border to the left and above the table.